venkatavarunp/AzureDevOps/IntroductionAzure/CoreServices.md

 ## Virtual Machines (Compute)
 Azure VM is as virtual computer same as a physical computer at azure cloud and can be accessed by internet

+VMs are simulations of physical computers and all azure VMs are servers, Linux or Windows

+VMs include network cards, disks, processors/RAM(VM) and an OS and are the highest cost center of most Azure Deployments.

 VM's are known as `IaaS` Service.

 **Azure's Responsibility**